MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/tutorial-private-forest.md

 To complete this tutorial, you need:

-- Admin privileges on a Hyper-V host server runnning Windows Server 2022, Windows Server 2019, or Windows Server 2016
+- Admin privileges on a Hyper-V host server running Windows Server 2022, Windows Server 2019, or Windows Server 2016
 - At least 8 GB RAM
 - CPU with nested virtualization support
 - Solid state drives (SSD)